 The Management Board is responsible for managing the Company with the goal of creating sustainable value.
 The Management Board jointly develops the Company’s strategy and ensures that it is implemented in consultation with the Supervisory Board.
 The Management Board must manage the Company’s business in accordance with the law, the Articles of Association, and the by-laws.
 The principle of joint responsibility applies; this means that the members of the Management Board are jointly responsible for the management of the entire Company.
 The principles of the Management Board’s work are summarized in the By-laws of the Management Board.
 In particular, these by-laws govern the adoption of resolutions and the allocation of responsibilities.
 The By-laws of the Management Board also include a list of transactions for which the Management Board requires the Supervisory Board’s approval.

-The Management Board currently comprises two members.
-There is a Chief Executive Officer for the Management Board.
+The Management Board currently consists of one member who is also the Chairman of the Management Board.
 The number of members of the Management Board is determined by the Supervisory Board, which can also appoint a Chairman or a Spokesperson and Deputy Chairman of the Management Board.

 The Management Board provides the Supervisory Board with regular, timely, and comprehensive information about all aspects of business development that are material for the Company, significant transactions, and the current earnings situation, including the risk situation and risk management.
 Where business developments deviate from earlier forecasts and targets, these deviations are discussed and the reasons given in detail.
 The Management Board also reports regularly on compliance, i.e., the measures taken to meet legal requirements and internal guidelines, which is also the responsibility of the Management Board.